i want to

 On average, people steadily lose one to two pounds per week.
-This means you will loose 50-100 pounds or more in a year.
+This means you will lose 50-100 pounds or more in a year.
 The amount of weight loss and the ability to keep it off depends on how well you follow the diet and exercise program after weight loss surgery.

 Leading up to surgery, a complete evaluation is needed.
 This includes a physical exam, nutrition, activity and social work evaluations, psychological testing, evaluation by other specialists and other medical tests.
 This process can take 6-12 months and requires your full participation at each step.
 Patients will have regular visits before surgery, during the first 12 months after bariatric surgery and then every 6 months for years to come.
 Patients are required to attend at least two support group sessions before surgery and at least one after surgery.

 These free sessions provide an overview of the bariatric surgery process, the three types of weight loss surgery available for teens to combat obesity and the benefits, risks, advantages and disadvantages of each.
 Learn more about the next bariatric surgery information session or take advantage of our new online information sessions to start learning about bariatric surgery today!

 Clicking the dates below will take you to the Education Courses Portal.
 You can use the keyword search "bariatric" to find the Bariatric Surgery Information Sessions that are currently available for registration.